amitjoshi2724/covid-smackdown-protocol/README.md

 # COVID Smackdown Protocol

 A protocol for when u have covid, disclaimer not medical advice and all that liability stuff. i wrote this w the help of chatgpt.
 A personal COVID protocol that aggressively targets the virus from all angles: viral replication, inflammation, oxidative stress, and recovery.
 May knock covid out sooner and give continued support to prevent rebound or long COVID.

+## IMPORTANT: DO NOT EXERCISE SOON AFTER COVID.
+EVEN FOR A MILD CASE GIVE IT TWO WEEKS I THINK

 ---